Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 Scripts are provided to package and test the Vitis platform.

-To use these scripts, please download Versal common image from [Xilinx website download page.](https://www.xilinx.com/support/download.html) and give its path to the following command.
+To use these scripts, download Versal common image from [Xilinx website download page](https://www.xilinx.com/support/download.html) and give its path to the following command.

 1. Run build